becxer/pytrain/README.md

 # pytrain

-Shallow Machine Learning Library for python
+Machine Learning Library for python

 ###You can test library code with below